arashmanteghi/simptip/README.md

 ###Usage

-Then you can use like this:
+Then you can do something like this:
 ```html
 <span class="simptip-position-top" data-tooltip="Tooltip's content"> Text </span>
 ```
-What you see in the data-tooltip attribute is the text content of tooltips, and the value of class attribute is about tooltop's position.
+What you see in the data-tooltip attribute is the text content of the tooltips, and the value of class attribute is tooltop's position.

 You can use `.simptip-position-right` , `.simptip-position-bottom` and `.simptip-position-left` class for other positions that you would like.